EdulaneDotCo/Mastering-Express.js/README.md

    1. Define your unique value proposition and strengths.
    1. Create an online presence through social media and professional networks.
    1. Develop a personal website or portfolio.
-   1. **Real-Time Project:** Build or enhance your personal brand using online platforms and professional profiles.
+   1. **Applied Project:** Build or enhance your personal brand using online platforms and professional profiles.
 1. **Best Practices:** Maintain a consistent personal brand, engage with industry communities, and showcase your work.
 1. **Practice Exercises:** Create or update your personal website, LinkedIn profile, and other professional platforms.
 1. **LeetCode/HackerRank:** No direct coding challenge; focus on personal branding.